goloop/opt/README.md

     func Unmarshal(obj interface{}) error

-Unmarshal to parses the argument-line options and stores the result in the value pointed to by obj.
-If the obj isn't pointer to struct or is nil - returns an error.
+Unmarshal parses the argument-line options and stores the result to go-struct.
+If the obj isn't a pointer to struct or is nil - returns an error.

 Unmarshal method supports the following field's types: int, int8, int16, int32, int64, uin, uint8, uin16, uint32, in64, float32, float64, string, bool, url.URL
 and pointers, array or slice from thous types (i.e. *int, ..., []int, ..., []bool, ..., [2]*url.URL, etc.).

 For other filed's types (like chan, map ...) will be returned an error.

-Structure fields may have a opt tag as `opt:"short[,long[,value[,help]]]"`
-where:

-    short - short name of the option (one char from the A-Za-z);
-    long - long name of the option (at least two characters);
-    value - default value;
+Use the following tags in the fields of structure to set the marshing
+parameters:

+    opt  indicates a short or long option;
+    alt  optional, alternative option for position opt, if a long option is specified in opt, a short option can be specified in alt or vice versa;
+    def  default value (if empty, sets the default value for the field type of structure);
-    help - help information.
+    help brief help about the option.

 Suppose that the some values was set into argument-line as: